 We expect to grow our enterprise platform customers by continuing to expand our sales organization and leveraging our channel partner network, which we believe will allow us to identify new enterprise customers, enter new markets, including internationally, as well as to convert more of our existing Nessus Professional customers to enterprise platform customers.

-We have increased our sales and marketing headcount in recent years and we will continue to invest in our partner network and sales and marketing capability in order to grow domestically and internationally.
+We will continue to invest in our partner network and sales and marketing capability in order to grow domestically and internationally.

 Retaining and Expanding Revenue from Existing Customers